Choosing the right basis for interpretability: Psychophysical comparison between neuron-based and dictionary-based representations: Methodology

-\paragraph{Neuron selection} In line with the literature~\citep{zimmermann2023}, we aimed to obtain a representative sample of units within the different layers of the ResNet50.
-As a starting point, we selected the 80 units reported in~\citep{zimmermann2023} for a ResNet50~\citep{he2016deep} model.
-Given that CRAFT requires positive activations, we replaced the neurons from the convolutional layers (which could have non-positive activations) to their equivalent in the following batchnorm layer ($layer1.1.conv1$ neuron $53$ -> $layer1.1.bn1$ neuron $53$).
-As a result, we selected 80 neurons distributed across 43 layers that are grouped in four blocks.
-Thus, the names of the layers used in this paper ($layer 1$ through $layer 4$) are directly obtained from the modules of the ResNet50 Pytorch implementation.
+\paragraph{Unit selection.} Following~\citet{zimmermann2023}, we aimed to obtain a representative sample of units across different layers of the neural networks of interest.
+As a starting point, we selected the 80 units reported in~\citet{zimmermann2023} for a ResNet50~\citep{he2016deep} model.
+Because CRAFT requires non-negative activations~\citep{fel2023craft}, we mapped neurons from convolutional layers to their counterparts in the subsequent batch normalization layer (\emph{e.g.}, $layer1.1.conv1$ neuron $53$ -> $layer1.1.bn1$ neuron $53$), which are followed by ReLU and thus yield non-negative post-ReLU activations.
+For VGG16~\citep{simonyan2014vgg}, we randomly selected 80 neurons across the ReLU layers.
+In total, we evaluated 80 units per model, distributed across 43 layers for ResNet50 and 11 layers for VGG16.

-\paragraph{Stimuli selection for the local representation condition} For each of the selected neurons, we identified $2,900$ images from the validation set of ImageNet ILSVRC 2012~\citep{russakovsky2015} obtained as follows: the $2,500$ most strongly activating images and the $400$ least strongly activating images.
-Following the procedure described by~\citet{borowski2021}, we illustrated a visual feature through both maximally activating (images that possess the feature, see Fig.~\ref{fig:task} right panel) and minimally activating (images that do not possess the feature, see Fig.~\ref{fig:task} left panel) stimuli.
-Again, like in previous work~\citep{borowski2021}, for the former, we selected a random sample of 9 images from the top 150 images; for the latter, we uniformly sampled 9 images from the bottom 20 images.
-We created 10 different trials per feature following this procedure to ensure image independence in the results.
-When participants were assigned to a feature, we randomly sampled one of those 10 trials to illustrate the feature.
+\paragraph{Stimuli selection for the neuron-based condition.} For each of the selected neurons, we identified a representative set of 2,900 images from the validation set of ImageNet ILSVRC 2012~\citep{russakovsky2015}: the 2,500 most strongly activating images and the 400 least strongly activating images.
+Following~\citet{borowski2021}, we illustrated each neuron's selectivity through both maximally activating stimuli (images likely to contain the relevant visual pattern; see Fig.\ref{fig:task}, right panel) and minimally activating stimuli (images unlikely to contain it; see Fig.\ref{fig:task}, left panel).
+For the maximally activating panel, we selected a random sample of 9 images from the top 150; for the minimally activating panel, we uniformly sampled 9 images from the bottom 20.
+We created 10 different trials per neuron following this procedure to ensure image independence across results.